LazerTechnologies/lazer-expo-airplay/README.md

 # @lazer/expo-airplay

-Expo module for controller airpaly streaming
+Expo module for controlling airpaly

+> ⚠️ **Platform Support**: This package is iOS-only and will not work on
+> Android, web, or any other platform.

 # API documentation